confluentinc/kafka-connect-datagen/README.md

-# kafka-connect-datagen
+# Overview

-`kafka-connect-datagen` is a Kafka Connect connector for generating mock data, not suitable for production
+`kafka-connect-datagen` is a Kafka Connect connector for generating mock data.
+It is available in [Confluent Hub](https://www.confluent.io/connector/kafka-connect-datagen/).
+It is not suitable for production.

 # Confluent Platform running on local install

 ## Install connector from Confluent Hub

+You may install the `kafka-connect-datagen` connector from [Confluent Hub](https://www.confluent.io/connector/kafka-connect-datagen/).

 ```bash
 confluent-hub install --no-prompt confluentinc/kafka-connect-datagen:0.1.0
 ```

 ## Build connector from latest code

+Alternatively, you may build and install the `kafka-connect-datagen` connector from latest code.

 ```bash
 git checkout v0.1.0